kinoyasu/nmslib/README.md

 * nmslib_vector.knnIndexScore() is added.
 Its search key is the index position instead of data.
 * nmslib_vector.getDataPointLabel() is added.
 It gets label value (level in the hnsw index at this branch) for the index position.

+* nmslib_vector: addDataPointUnoptimizeIndex(), disableDataPoint(), recreateIndex() methods are added.
+They are used to recreate the already optimized hnsw index with deleting/adding DataPoints. **CAUTION:** The unoptimized index DataPoint entities still depend on the current hnsw index.
+Using createIndex() instead of recreateIndex() causes memory leak, becase createIndex() just deletes the current index.

 --------(start original README.md from HERE)--------

 =================